-In addition to changes permitted during open enrollment, a participant may change health, dental, vision, optional long term disability, Medical Expense Reimbursement Account (MERA), and/or Dependent Care Reimbursement Account (DCRA) coverage during a plan year because of a change in family status.
+In addition to changes permitted during open enrollment, a participant may change health, dental, vision, optional long-term disability, spending accounts (health and dependent care) coverage during a plan year because of a change in family status.
 Generally, a participant may change his or her coverage if the change is on account of and corresponds with a change in family status that affects eligibility for coverage.
-Changes to optional long term disability coverage, however, may be made even if the change in family status does not affect eligibility for long term disability coverage.
+Changes to optional long-term disability coverage, however, may be made even if the change in family status does not affect eligibility for long-term disability coverage.
 The participant must notify the Benefits Office within 31 days of the change in family status.

 The following table summarizes the events that are known as “changes in family status” and shows the different types of coverage that may be changed for each change in family status.
 This table is only a summary, however.
 Whether a change to coverage can be made in any individual instance depends on the particular facts and circumstances of the employee’s situation but the change must affect eligibility for the coverage under the plan for which the change is made.